-- Since no research was done to justify the change from Outcomes Based Curriculum to Competency-Based Curriculum framework, education stakeholders should commission summative evaluation of the pilot phase of CBC to determine its effect on learners.
-This means that CBC should not be implemented in grade 5 before the result of summative evaluation. - 2.
-Kenya Institute of Curriculum Development in collaboration with university curriculum experts should conduct a comprehensive revision of CBC for Pre-primary, Grades One,

-Two, Three and Four.
-It should also develop clear manuals for teachers and the Curriculum Support Officers.

-- 3. The Ministry of Education should initiate a mechanism for systematic in-service and preservice training of teachers on the CBC. - 4.
-There is an urgent need to incorporate aspects of CBC in teacher training curriculum in Universities and colleges.
-This will enhance teacher's pedagogical skills in the implementation of CBC in the classroom.
+- 1. Since no research was done to justify the change from Outcomes Based Curriculum to Competency-Based Curriculum framework, education stakeholders should commission summative evaluation of the pilot phase of CBC to determine its effect on learners.
+This means that CBC should not be implemented. - 2.
+Kenya Institute of Curriculum Development in collaboration with university curriculum experts should conduct a comprehensive revision of CBC.
+It should also develop clear manuals for lecturers and the Curriculum Support Officers. - 3.
+The Ministry of Education should initiate a mechanism for systematic in-service and preservice training of lecturers on the CBC. - 4.
+There is an urgent need to incorporate aspects of CBC in teacher training curriculum in Universities.
+This will enhance lecturers' pedagogical skills.